jcurl/RJCP.DLL.SerialPortStream/BUILD.md

   PS1> dotnet build -c Release
   ```

+Building the library is normally done on the top level project that references
+this and other projects via GIT submodules.
+See the instructions there for
+building the entire framework suite (not just this library).

 ### 1.3 Packaging

 To build the package for upload (see building for the sign key) to NuGet: